Cumulocity-IoT/cumulocity-xdk-agent/README.md

 > **1. The format of the configuration in `config.txt` changed.
 From now on all parameters don't have `ENABELED` in their name, e.g. `ACCELENABELED` becomes `ACCEL`**
 > **2. The format of the device Id changed from `XDK_7C_7C_7C_7C_7C_7C` to `7C7C7C7C7C7C`.
 Where `7C7C7C7C7C7C` should be replaced by your MAC WLAN printed on the bottom sticker of your XDK**
 > **Background: Since the memory of the XDK is limited changes were introduced to reduce the length of keys.**
+> **3. This version will only work with Workbench version 3.6.1.
+This version contains an improved error handling in case the MQTT connection is broken

 This project is a device agent to connect the [Bosch XDK](https://www.bosch-connectivity.com/de/produkte/cross-domain/cross-domain-developement-kit) to Cumulocity (C8Y Agent for XDK).
 The XDK is a quick and professional prototyping platform for prototyping IoT use cases.